You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 Looking at all these fees, you might be thinking: how can I pay less?
 While you might be tempted to look for loopholes or find a way around them, this could cause you bigger problems in the future.

 If you fail to submit any of the required filings or fees, you’ll run into penalties.
-Skip the Certificate of Formation or Application for Registration and you won’t be able to do business in the state.
-Then, once your LLC is up and running, late Annual Reports will incur a $25 fee and cause your business to lose its good standing with the state.
+Skip the Certificate of Formation or Foreign Registration Statement and you won’t be able to do business in the state.
+Then, once your LLC is up and running, late annual reports will incur a $25 fee and cause your business to lose its good standing with the state.
 Businesses without good standing cannot foreign qualify in most other states, renew some professional licenses, apply for business loans, and more.
 Plus, if you remain out of good standing, your LLC can be administratively dissolved.

 And taxes have their own set of late penalties.
 Late tax payments are assessed a fine amounting to 9% of the tax due.
 If it’s more than a month late, the fine increases to 19%, and if it’s more than two months late, it increases again to 29%.
 Visit the Department of Revenue website for more information.